Skip to content

 L1 snapshot-registrar + restore-registrar!
 Atomic primitives.
 Capture the registrar map; restore later.
 A test body manages its own snapshot/restore lifecycle (e.g. a custom fixture, nested brackets, snapshot pinning across multiple deftest blocks).

-L2 with-fresh-registrar Bracketed thunk — snapshot, run body-fn, restore.
+L2 manual snapshot-registrar / restore-registrar! bracket Compose the L1 primitives in a try / finally — snapshot, run the body, restore on the way out.
 An ad-hoc deftest body or a one-off REPL block where the cleanup is exactly the body's exit and nothing else needs resetting (no frames, no flows, no schemas, no adapter).

 L3 make-reset-runtime-fixture Full per-process :each fixture.
 Snapshot/restore the registrar AND reset frame/frames, flows, schemas, machines' in-flight timers, routing counters, in-flight HTTP, epoch history, adapter warn-once caches, marks, and trace listeners.
 Optionally installs an adapter and runs an :init-fn.
 The default for any test suite that boots an adapter or exercises any per-process state (frames, flows, schemas, machines, routing, http, epoch).
 This is the standard (use-fixtures :each (test-support/make-reset-runtime-fixture {:adapter ...})) shape.